nashville-software-school/aws-deployment-instructions/README.md

 You can find a video guide for installing the CLI [here](https://www.youtube.com/watch?v=fWbM5DLh25U&t=1s).

+### AWS Amplify Tutorial
+Before working to deploy your application, it is worth working through a [tutorial](https://docs.amplify.aws/start/q/integration/react) to orient yourself to the
+Amplify tools and to make sure you have configured it correctly.
+It should take no more than an hour.

 ### Configuring Your Web Application for Deployment on Amplify

 ## Deploying Your Django Application on AWS Elastic Beanstalk